Ada-Developers-Academy/C3Projects--TaskListRails/scaffold.md

 - (done) Create seed data to add at least three Person records to the database.
 - Each Task in your database can be assigned to a Person, indicating that Person is responsible for completing the Task.
   - (done) Express the relationship between Person and Task using `belongs_to` and `has_many`
-  - Update your Task `index` and `show` actions to include displaying the Person's name to which the Task belongs.
+  - (done) Update your Task `index` and `show` actions to include displaying the Person's name to which the Task belongs.
   - Update your Task's `new` and `edit` actions to allow for selecting an _existing_ Person to which the Task should be associated.
 - Add a new people (the plural of Person) controller with the following routes and actions
   - `index` action: Show a list of all people in the database.